 Mississauga, ON, homeowners dread plumbing disasters.
 A flood of sewage into your basement is dangerous to your health and results in costly repairs.
 Restoration and cleanup can mean thousands of dollars depending on the severity of the damage.
-Luckily, your local Mississauga plumbers from Mr. Rooter Plumbing of Mississauga offer preventative routine maintenance services that include thorough plumbing inspections, sewer line repairs and much more.
+Luckily, your local Mississauga plumbers from Mr. Rooter Plumbing of Mississauga offer preventative routine maintenance services that include thorough plumbing inspections, sewer line repairs, and much more.
 If you notice early signs of pipe wear or drainage problems, our expert team will get down to any underlying problems and offer you fast and efficient solutions that will extend your plumbing system’s lifespan.

 Mississauga sewer backups are often related to damaged pipes, clogged lines or poor overall maintenance that includes flushing non-flushable items like hair, grease or even one piece of paper towel.
 In this blog, you will discover the ten major causes of sewer backup.
 Mississauga, ON, property owners can also read on to learn tips on how to properly protect their homes and pipes.
 Being able to spot warning signs early will help prevent potential costly disasters that could compromise your health or your home's structural integrity.

-What is a Sewer Line?
+What Is a Sewer Line?

 Every property has a sewer lateral buried underground.
-All your plumbing fixtures are connected to drain lines that collect all your wastewater and direct it to your lateral system—also known as main drain or main line.
+All your plumbing fixtures are connected to drain lines that collect all your wastewater and direct it to your lateral system—also known as the main drain or main line.
 It’s four to six inches in diameter on average and connects with Mississauga’s underground city sewer systems.
 Unless you have a septic tank and treat your own wastewater, you pay the municipality for waste treatment and the use of public drain lines.
 However, every household is responsible for its own sewer line.
 Fortunately, in the event of any unforeseen issues, including a sewer backup, Mississauga, ON homeowners can count on their local emergency plumber for reliable service.

 Locating your main sewage line might be tricky—unless you know your cleanout or sewer trap’s exact location.
 It’s typically located outside your home or in your basement.
 That pipe gives you direct access to your sewage line.
 If you’re unsure of its location or want to learn how to properly remove the cap or lid, your plumber will be happy to help.

 The cleanout is the gateway to sewage line inspection and treatment of a sewer backup.
-Mississauga, ON property owners are responsible for covering the costs of water, wastewater treatment and drainage executed by public wastewater treatment plants—including sanitary sewer water and stormwater treatment—but anything related to your sewer lateral will be your own responsibility.
+Mississauga, ON property owners are responsible for covering the costs of water, wastewater treatment, and drainage executed by public wastewater treatment plants—including sanitary sewer water and stormwater treatment—but anything related to your sewer lateral will be your own responsibility.
 That's why your team of service professionals wants to reassure you that you are not alone if any plumbing issues arise!

 10 Common Causes of a Mississauga Sewer Backup